cryptomail/public_problem_solving/slack/p1-be-qa/Readme.md

   * ~~bust a field limit: filename~~: 04/13/2016:  *Recommendation*: Do not let anyone know you're using AWS.
 The less info people have about internals, the better.
 One day we may move off of it, if you read the literature :)
   * ~~blank channels with all kinds of crap in it 100,000 commas~~ 04/13/2016
   * ~~blank channels with no content but space~~ 04/13/2016
-  * ~channels: 1 MB channel name followed by a single channel~  4/13/2016 Notes: This should be successful.
+  * ~channels: Send a lot of channels of same name~ 4/13/2016 Notes: This should be successful.
 Likely an internal API is not doing something correctly.
 I will fix it. :)

 ####Files.list